-Reference Sample B
+Reference sample B

-Figure 6 shows the total counts (sum) map alongside the elemental maps and a picture of the surface of the Sample B, immersed in the sulphate-containing solution.
+Figure 6 shows the total counts (sum) map alongside the elemental maps and a picture of the surface of sample B after being immersed in the sulphate-containing solution.

-As a first approach, sample roughness and scanner response must be interpreted, as they can play a significant role, being one of the major geometrical variables that may affect the scanner performance.
-Therefore, a comparison between roughness and the sum map can show the presence of a geometrical factor that can create a sort of distortion on the scanner response.
-If the counts per pixel and Cu-peaks signal-to-noise ratio are relatively high, one could account, through the total counts (sum) map, if there are any roughness contributions to the final images.
+As a first approach, sample roughness and scanner response must be interpreted, as they can play a significant role as major geometrical variables that may affect the scanner performance.
+Therefore, a comparison between roughness and the sum map can show the presence of a geometrical factor that creates a sort of distortion to the scanner response.
+If the counts per pixel and Cu-peak signal-to-noise ratio are relatively high, it is possible to determine, through the total counts (sum) map, if there are any roughness contributions to the final images.

 In fact, when applying an average-threshold filter (cutting off pixels with a centre-weighted average lower than the threshold input value) to the copper maps, a certain gradient in the intensity can be appreciated.
-Initially, the reasons can be three-fold: (a) the formation of a variable-in thickness corrosion products layer which attenuates (proportionally to its thickness) the signal from the copper atoms underneath or (b) a selective/preferential corrosion of copper or lastly (c) a distortion caused merely by the surface’s roughness.
+Initially, the reasons can be three-fold: (a) the formation of a variable in the thickness corrosion product layer that attenuates (proportionally to its thickness) the signal from the copper atoms underneath; (b) a selective/preferential corrosion of copper; or (c) a distortion caused merely by the surface roughness.

-Carefully inspecting the elemental maps of copper and sulphur from the Sample B, the sample’s aspect (Figure 6) and the relatively smooth surface presented by the profiles obtained, it is reasonable that what caused a gradient in the copper intensity is the presence of a thicker corrosion product layer area (whiteish region, Figure 6A) in the upper part of the sample surface.
-The corrosion products layer thickness can vary greatly, and it depends on the nature of the products present and the alloy.
+After carefully inspecting the elemental maps of copper and sulphur from sample B, the sample’s aspect (Figure 6) and the relatively smooth surface presented by the profiles obtained, it is reasonable to assume that what caused the gradient in the copper intensity is the presence of a thicker corrosion product layer area (whiteish region, Figure 6A) in the upper part of the sample surface.
+The corrosion product layer thickness can vary greatly, depending on the nature of the products present and the alloy.
 As an approximation, for bronzes, its thickness can vary from 40 to 138 μm in the case of tin bronzes and from 14 to 146 μm in the case of quaternary bronzes [30].
-Therefore, even that pure copper corrosion products layer thickness cannot be completely compared with those of bronzes, it is still unlikely that, in this case, roughness would cause any significant distortion in the elemental distribution maps.
+Therefore, even though a pure copper corrosion product layer thickness is not completely comparable to that of bronzes, it is still unlikely that, in this case, roughness would cause any significant distortion in the elemental distribution maps.

-Concerning the corrosion compounds distributed across the sample surface, the chemical elements that can be associated to any corrosion product formed, are copper, sulphur and chlorine (since oxygen cannot be detected by the instrument).
-In addition, Cl and S are light (low Z) elements and their counts statistics are considerably low (Figure 5).
-Chlorine (although detected by the instrument), probably belongs to the PVC sample holder instead of the Cu-coupon itself, in an analogous fashion to Sample A. Sulphur was detected across the Sample B surface (as expected) and formed a seemingly gradient that spreads from the upper-middle portion towards the lower region (Figure 3E). μXRD analyses on the Sample B suggest the presence of sulphur in the form of posnjakite and brochantite, so the presence of sulphur is reasonable.
+Concerning the corrosion compounds distributed across the sample surface, the chemical elements that can be associated with any corrosion product formed are copper, sulphur and chlorine (since oxygen cannot be detected by the instrument).
+In addition, Cl and S are light (low Z) elements and their count statistics are very low (Figure 5).
+The presence of chlorine (although detected by the instrument), probably belongs to the PVC sample holder instead of the Cu-coupon itself, comparable with sample A. Sulphur was detected across the sample B surface (as expected) and formed what seemed to be a gradient that spread from the upper-middle portion towards the lower region (Figure 3E). μXRD analyses on sample B suggest the presence of sulphur in the form of posnjakite and brochantite, so it is reasonable to assume the presence of sulphur.

 conclusion

-This study allows one to better understand the potentiality of

-and capabilities of the prototyped MA-XRF scanner for the characterisation of Cu-based artefacts.
-The scanner could identify the presence and surface distribution of the different elements which can be linked to the presence of different corrosion products on the metal surface.
+This study allows a better understanding of the potential and capabilities of the prototyped MA-XRF scanner for the characterisation of Cu-based artefacts.
+The scanner is able to identify the presence and surface distribution of the different elements, which is linked to the presence of different corrosion products on the metal surface.